RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 ### Data Collection and Preprocessing

-The data pipeline begins with collection from the Binance API, chosen for its reliability, comprehensive coverage of major cryptocurrencies, and granular historical data access (Katsiampa et al., 2023).
-To ensure system robustness, a fallback mechanism using cached CSV data was implemented for situations where API connectivity is compromised.
+The data pipeline begins with collection from the Binance API, chosen for its reliability, comprehensive coverage of major cryptocurrencies, and granular historical data access.

 The preprocessing workflow consists of several key stages: